“Art is not about the shock of something new.

-- Play the CD on you home cinema/surround sound system.
+- Play the CD on your home cinema/surround sound system.
 Most systems will automatically recognise the signal and switch to DTS surround settings.

 Make sure the sound level is low when starting the CD: if you hear a loud white noise the system does not recognise the DTS signal.

-- If you hear the mix as expected, turn up the output level for maximum result!
+- If you hear the mix as expected, turn up the output level for the maximum result!

-- Enjoy (and let please leave a comment below)
+- Enjoy (and please leave a comment below)

 Software Media Players:

-If you play a surround mix on a set with 2 channels, the sound of the back speakers may disspear and the mix is unbalanced.
-So if you’re listening with a two speaker setup, simply listen to the stereo version!
+If you play a surround mix on a set with 2 channels, the sound of the back speakers may disappear and so the mix is unbalanced.
+So if you’re listening with a two-speaker setup, simply listen to the stereo version!

 Some streaming devices may also be capable of streaming the DTS-WAV’s directly and delivering the signal to your audio system (that does the final decoding to surround).
 If you’re lucky enough to have one of these, you don’t need to burn the CD, you can simply stream the WAV file to the surround receiver.

-I assume that any streaming device that can stream uncompressed WAV and is connected using a digital link might be capable of streaming these DTS files, but I’d like to know.
+I assume that any streaming device that can stream uncompressed WAV and is connected using a digital link might be capable of streaming these DTS files, but I’d like to know about your experiences.

-Well, to be honest: one of the reasons I hesitated to put them online was the amount of diskspace it takes: to be able to store all surround versions I have made, I have to double the webspace – and so double the cost of hosting.
+Well, to be honest: one of the reasons I hesitated to put them online was the amount of disk space it takes: to be able to store all surround versions I have made, I had to double the webspace – and so double the cost of hosting.

-This website is (and stays) ad-free and generates no money….
-So unnecessary to say that any donation to help pay for the webhosting is greatly appreciated!
+This website is (and remains) ad-free and generates no money… So unnecessary to say that any donation to help pay for the web hosting is greatly appreciated!